-This is a Perl-coded script designed to backup eDirectory on Linux or Solaris. eDirectory 8.7.x and 8.8 along with NICI 2.6.x and 2.7 currently work and are tested on Linux and Solaris.
+This is a Perl-coded script designed to backup eDirectory on Linux or Solaris. eDirectory 8.7.x, 8.8, and 9.0 along with NICI 2.6.x, 2.7, and 3.0 currently work and are tested on Linux and, where possible, Solaris.
 To run the script save it to a box with eDirectory on it and make the script executable.
 The script will automatically run with Perl when it is run directly.
 Perl comes, by default, on all Unix and Linux distributions.
 The script will run anywhere Perl is though it is not made to do anything properly on other platforms.

 Update: 2012 Mar 22 – Fixes a couple of potential issues that have come up over the past couple years.

 Update: 2007 Mar 03 – Now backs up vardir instead of dibdir only.
 For 8.8 it also backs up dibdir if it is not contained in vardir for large distributed-filesystem environments.

 The script has a few options that can be passed in for scriptability without prompts.
 The info from ndsrc.pl -h follows:

 |./ndsrc.pl -h||#Show help information.
 This info here.|

 |./ndsrc.pl -s||#Force through the reminders that are defaults.|